supabase/supabase/examples/slack-clone/nextjs-slack-clone/README.md

 ### 1. Create new project

-Sign up to Supabase - [https://supabase.com/dashboard](https://supabase.com/dashboard) and create a new project.
+Sign up to iEchor - [https://iechor.com/dashboard](https://iechor.com/dashboard) and create a new project.
 Wait for your database to start.

 ### 2. Run "Slack Clone" Quickstart